top of page

 About Bubble People

-Bubble People is a conversation with guests who have a variety of disabilities.
-We talk about the experience of being disabled, how we survive, and how Hollywood and the media represents us.
-Each episode features discussion of at least one film, TV, or media project that depicts disability, for better or worse.
-We also rant about ableism.
+Bubble People is a conversation about the full range of physical, mental and cognitive disabilities.
+We talk about the experience of being disabled, how we survive, and how the media and Hollywood represent us.
+We discuss film, TV, and media stories that depicts disability, for better or worse.
+And we rant about ableism.

 The show is hosted by me, Justine Barron, a writer, investigative journalist, and media critic.
 I have been disabled by genetic disease, environmental exposures, and Covid.
 People have told me that I should "go live in a bubble" more times than they have offered me help and support.
 If that's an insult, I'm reclaiming it!

-Follow Criminalizing Disability on Substack for more content.
+Follow Criminalizing Disability on Substack for more of my content.

 A poster from the movie "Bubble Boy" Features theimage of a young man instead of a plastic bubble that covers the top half of his body.
 He is wearing a striped colorful shirt and has various gear attached to him.
 He is on a white background in front of the large text saying "Bubble Boy."